bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ### The setup

-If deciding on a project structure is not difficult itself, getting the tooling and support frameworks to work is another uphill battle.
+If deciding on a project structure is not difficult itself, getting the tooling and supported frameworks to work is another uphill battle.

 First, importing internal and external modules.
 Needless to say, We do not worry about whether a module is part of the monorepo or from an external repository, like NPM.
 Luckily, **Yarn** has a feature tailored towards monorepos called _workspaces_.
 It solves the issues of symlinking modules together, de-duplicating dependencies across packages, and keeping it all in a single yarn.lock file.
 As a result dependency resolution works just as you would expect.
 Need to access an exported module from another package?
-Just add \`import { something } from "@entur/profile"\`.
-And if you need to add a dependency to one of the packages, just run \`yarn add date-fns\`.
+Just add `import { something } from "@entur/profile"`.
+And if you need to add a dependency to one of the packages, just run `yarn add date-fns`.
 The only difference from a traditional javascript repository is that you have one package.json for every package, in addition to the root package.json.

 #### Bundling